mendersoftware/mender-docs/03.Artifacts/01.Building-Mender-Yocto-image/docs.md

 Please replace `<YOUR-MACHINE>` with the correct machine for your device.

 !
 The machine `<YOUR-MACHINE>` needs to be integrated with Mender before it will work correctly; most notably U-Boot needs the required features and integration.
 Please see [Device integration](../../Devices) for more information.
-If you are building for a Mender reference platform, you can use `vexpress-qemu` or `beaglebone`.
+If you are building for a Mender [reference device](../../Getting-started/What-is-Mender#mender-reference-devices), you can use `vexpress-qemu` or `beaglebone`.

 !!!
 Mender automatically selects the file system types it builds into the disk image (`.sdimg`), which is used for initial flash provisioning, based on the `IMAGE_FSTYPES` variable.
 See the [section on file system types](../../Devices/Partition-layout#file-system-types) for more information.